mehmeda/fyslab/README.md

 # fyslab

-Just text files with a lot numbers and a Jupyter notebook.
+Just lots of numbers and a Jupyter notebook.